openshift/hive/docs/enhancements/aws-private-link.md

 #### Discovering NLB for cluster

-To create the endpoint service for the cluster, the controller requires the ARN to the Network Loadbalancer for the internal API.
+To create the VPC Endpoint Service for the cluster, the controller requires the ARN to the Network Loadbalancer for the internal API.
 This load balancer is created by the installer with the name `{infra_id}-int`.

-The infrastructure ID should be available in the ClusterDeployment `.specclusterMetadata.infraID`.
+The infrastructure ID should be available in the ClusterDeployment `.spec.clusterMetadata.infraID`.

-So the discover the NLB Arn, following request can be made using the cluster credentials and the following AWS API,
+So to discover the NLB Arn following request can be made using the cluster credentials and the following AWS API,

 https://docs.aws.amazon.com/elasticloadbalancing/2012-06-01/APIReference/API_DescribeLoadBalancers.html